-We are grateful to our community partners for readily providing opportunities for UTHSC students to gain clinical experiences and expertise.
+We are grateful to our community partners for providing UTHSC students with numerous opportunities to gain clinical experiences and expertise.
 Without our relationships and contracts with the community partners, you would not have access to world-class experiences!

 Validation of Patient Data in the Clinical Database: ProjectConcert how to set up an account with embedded videos on every tab to guide clinical documentation, notes, journals, codes, etc.